hpi-epic/pricewars/README.md

 docker-compose up
 ```

+#### Help - My Docker Setup is not working as expected!
+##### Some containers quit unexpectedly:
+First, the analytics container is expected to be stopped after a short moment - it's just used to compile and export the flink jobs.
+If this is the only container not running, you're fine.
+In case any other container is not running, analyse the first container (except for analytics) that stopped.
+- __Postgres__: Either empty the `docker-mounts/postgres` folder (if running on Unix / Linux) or remove mounting a volume to Postgres completly (required on Windows, optional on Unix / Windows).
+- __Zookeeper / Kafka__: If you just stopped some older containers: Wait!
+There is a timeout for Zookeeper to notice that Kafka has been stopped (timestamp-based, so it works even if Zookeeper is not running).
+Otherwise, first remove the `docker-mounts/zookeeper` folder and try again.
+If this doesn't work, remove the folder again and `docker-mounts\kafka` in addition (Warning: This will remove the Kafka history).
+- __Others__: Try to read the logs or read on.

+##### The command `docker-compose up` is hanging:
+- Try to remove the `docker-mount` folder and start your containers again.
+- Reset the containers and the network: `docker system prune` (and restart the Docker service)
+- Terminate Docker and ensure, that all docker processes are stopped (especially the network service)
+- Reset Docker to factory defaults (should be your last attempt, as this requires re-building of all images):
+ - macOS: Click on "Preferences" > "Reset" > "Reset to factory defaults"

 ### Native
 For details regarding the deployment of the component, we kindly refer to the deployment section of the microservice specific README.md file.
 The links can be found below.